ShamerOC/Pathfinder/README.md

 # Pathfinder
-Pathfinder algorithm made in Java
+Pathfinder program made in Java.\
+This program contains two algorithms for finding path to exit in a maze: recursive, and iterative.